-In the present case, the Panel notes that the registration date of the Complainant's BUBBLE SKINCARE trademark predates the registration date of the disputed domain name.
-According to the Complainant's evidence, the Panel accepts that the Complainant has been operating and advertising its business under the BUBBLE SKINCARE trademark and based on the Complainant's widely investment in its business operation and online sales under the BUBBLE SKINCARE trademark, it is reasonable that the Complainant and its BUBBLE SKINCARE trademark and products have gained a certain degree of reputation and recognition among relevant consumers worldwide.
-Thus, the Panel views that the Respondent should have been aware of the Complainant and the BUBBLE SKINCARE trademark.
-In addition, the Respondent resolves the disputed domain name to a website displaying the BUBBLE SKINCARE trademark and purportedly offering products relating to the Complainant, which could prove that the Respondent has actual knowledge of the Complainant and the BUBBLE SKINCARE trademark at the time of registering the disputed domain name.
+In the present case, the Panel notes that the disputed domain name was registered far after the Complainant's first registration of the STRONG-TIE trademark.
+According to the Complainant's evidence, the Panel accepts that the Complainant and its STRONG-TIE trademark have gained a certain degree of reputation and recognition among relevant consumers worldwide.
+Thus, the Panel views that the Respondent should have been aware of the Complainant and the STRONG-TIE trademark.
+In addition, the Respondent resolves the disputed domain name to a website boldly displaying the Complainant's SIMPSON STRONG-TIE trademark and purportedly offering products relating to the Complainant, which could prove that the Respondent has actual knowledge of the Complainant and its trademarks at the time of registering the disputed domain name.

-The Respondent displays the BUBBLE SKINCARE trademark and purportedly offers products relating to the Complainant on the website associated with the disputed domain name.
-The Panel views that the Respondent has intention to cause confusion to Internet users that he has relationship with the Complainant and the BUBBLE SKINCARE trademark and gain commercial benefits therefrom.
-Thus, the Panel holds that the Respondent has intentionally attempted to attract, for commercial gain, Internet users to his website by creating likelihood of confusion with the Complainant and the BUBBLE SKINCARE trademark as to the source, sponsorship, affiliation, or endorsement of his website or location or products and services.
+The Respondent boldly displays the SIMPSON STRONG-TIE trademark and purportedly offers products relating to the Complainant on the website associated with the disputed domain name.
+The Panel views that the Respondent has intention to cause confusion to Internet users that he has relationship with the Complainant and its trademarks and gain commercial benefits therefrom.
+Thus, the Panel holds that the Respondent has intentionally attempted to attract, for commercial gain, Internet users to his website by creating likelihood of confusion with the Complainant and its trademarks as to the source, sponsorship, affiliation, or endorsement of his website or location or products and services.